michelleabraham-git/lasso-regression-education-analysis/README.md

 This project explores the determinants of student–teacher ratios in Indian primary schools using LASSO regression.

 Methods used:
-• LASSO regression
+LASSO regression
-• Cross-validation
-• Comparison with OLS
+Comparison with OLS

 Tools:
 R